AntiMatter Market Capitalization Hits $14.92 Million (MATTER)

 Buying and Selling AntiMatter

-It is usually not currently possible to buy alternative cryptocurrencies such as AntiMatter directly using U.S. dollars.
-Investors seeking to acquire AntiMatter should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy AntiMatter using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as AntiMatter directly using U.S. dollars.
+Investors seeking to acquire AntiMatter should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy AntiMatter using one of the exchanges listed above.

 Receive News & Updates for AntiMatter Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AntiMatter and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.